krishnakrish24/mutefy/README.md

 # Mutefy v1.0
- Mute Spotify Ads on Desktop
+ Mute Spotify Ads on Desktop.
  Created using Python with Spotify API,
  GUI - tkinter